Soetnowzen/SmartPower/doc/post_mortem/henningphan.markdown

 ###Agile###
 1 Advantages that I noticed is the immediate feedback, we can handle problems early instead of letting it hide in the code.
 By having more quality assurance the finished product will have less bugs
 2 As said in scrum, if a user story is dependent on another I cant work.
 There is almost no point in documentation as you might refactor the code at any moment.
-As the code is only written with the short vision of only solving the problem at hands Im having a hard time to see the code grow resulting in unnecessary refactoring, though I doubt a project with such complexity is encountered often.
+As the code is only written with the short vision of only solving the problem at hands Im having a hard time to see the code be modular enough resulting in unnecessary refactoring to allow the code to grow, though I doubt a project with such complexity is encountered often.
 3 Can't say there was a learning curve to this because I have mostly coded alone on my own projects giving me the role of decisionmaker
 4 My own private projects
 5 I believe projects without significant complexity can be done equally as good or better with a non agile method.
 Also I wouldn't want to work agile if the team doesn't have the agile mindset.